day8/re-frame/docs/FAQs/DoINeedReFrame.md

 this FAQ - this happens a bit too often.

-So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture, because one way or another you'll be using one.
-If your application is beyond a few thousands lines of code, and you are using only Reagent, you **will** end up creating your own "alternative re-frame".
+So, my advice is ... if your application is a little more complicated, be sure to make a conscious choice around architecture.
+Don't think "Reagent is all I need", because one way or another you'll be using Reagent + a broader architecture.

 ### Some Choices Made By re-frame